Coherent - Spark.2022

 Screenshot of an API key management interface showing active keys under Spark, Marketplace, and Sonic integration groups.
 Buttons like “New Key Instance” and “Revoke” are labeled, with numbered callouts for user interface reference.

-• All API keys were managed on one page, causing clutter and confusion
+• All API keys were managed on one page, causing dense, hard-to-scan layout

 After: